Maritime Line: History

-Great Western and BR
+Great Western and British Railways

 The Cornwall Railway was amalgamated into the Great Western Railway on 1 July 1889.
 Following the amalgamation, plans were put in place for conversion to standard gauge, which took place over the weekend of 21 May 1892.
 The Great Western Railway was nationalised into British Railways on 1 January 1948.

 Privatisation

 Britain's railways were privatised in the 1990s.
-At privatisation, the line was operated by Wales & West train operating company for a few years until the company split.
-From 14 October 2001, the Maritime Line became the responsibility of Wessex Trains.
+At privatisation, the line was operated by Wales & West, the local train operating company, for a few years until the company split in 14 October 2001.
+Local services including the Maritime Line then became the responsibility of Wessex Trains.

 When the franchise became due for renewal, the tender was won by First Great Western (which has since rebranded as Great Western Railway) and the company took over the operation on 1 April 2006.

 Community rail

 The Maritime Line is one of the railway lines supported by the Devon and Cornwall Rail Partnership, an organisation formed in 1991 to promote railway services in the area.
-The line is promoted by many means such as regular timetable and scenic line guides, as well as leaflets highlighting leisure opportunities such as walking, birdwatching, and visiting country pubs.
+The line is promoted by many means such as regular timetable and scenic line guides, as well as leaflets highlighting leisure opportunities such as walking, birdwatching and visiting country pubs.

 The Maritime Line rail ale trail was launched in 2003 to encourage rail travellers to visit pubs near the line.
-Of the 14 participating pubs, four are in Truro, one in Perranwell, three in Penryn, and four in Falmouth.
+Of the 14 participating pubs, four are in Truro, one in Perranwell, three in Penryn and four in Falmouth.
 10 stamps collected in the Rail Ale Trail leaflet entitle the participant to claim special Maritime Line Rail Trail tour shirt.
 The Rail Partnership promote a Foodie Guide to the line to encourage people to visit local cafes, restaurants and food events.

-Wessex Trains painted a Class 150 two-car DMU (number 150265) in coloured pictures promoting the line and named it The Falmouth Flyer.
-The unit continued in service with First Great Western when the company won the franchise but it has now been repainted in the standard fleet colours.
-While in the pictorial livery the unit worked throughout the southwest, and not just on its named line.
+Wessex Trains covered a two-car diesel multiple unit (number 150265) in coloured vinyls promoting the line and named it The Falmouth Flyer.
+The unit continued in service with First Great Western, when the company won the franchise but it has now been repainted in the standard fleet colours.
+While in its pictorial livery, the unit worked throughout the South West and not just on its named line.

 The branch was designated by the Department for Transport as a community rail line in September 2006.
 This aims to increase the number of passengers and reduce costs.
 Strategies for investigation include more effective revenue collection, a passing loop, improved bus links, and working with ferry operators and colleges in the area.